Ryland Brickson Cole Tews vs. Hundreds of Beavers

 “I might be just a humble southern lawyer here.
 But it seems to me…”

 Everyone understands that archetype.
-Everyone on this movie, everyone we worked with, are our buddies from grade school, high school, and college.
+Everyone in this movie, everyone we worked with, are our buddies from grade school, high school, and college.
 So, when we had an idea, they would just instantly know what we were talking about.
 We didn’t have to like to go into real specifics, because everyone knew exactly where we were coming from.

 While Beavers has its share of green screen work in it, from what I understand a great deal of the film is mostly just you in the snow.
 Sometimes without a shirt.
 Was there any point where you were like: “We could just fake this.”
-Would that risk the film being not being as fun as a result?
+Would that risk the film not being as fun as a result?

-I think people see when something is green screened and when it’s not.
+I think people see when something is green-screened and when it’s not.
 Yes, we did do a fair amount of green screen for Beavers.
 But, again, like you said, some of that green screen we were just shooting outside of our cabin outside anyways on a big green tarp.
 But we were in the green screen studio for some of the days.
-It’s just there are some angles that you just can’t replicate on green screen.
+It’s just there are some angles that you just can’t replicate on a green screen.
 Especially things like the snow movement, when I’m walking through and kicking up snow, and you can see my breath.
 The way the camera is angled, you can’t replicate that in the green screen space.

 And honestly, when you’re shooting things in the wilderness, you’re able to you think of different ideas.
 You get different angles, different shots that you aren’t able to do in the green screen studio.
 So, it really opens your whole mind up.
-Plus, at the same time, you think that shooting on green screen is easier.
+Plus, at the same time, you think that shooting on a green screen is easier.
 But you still have to shoot the plates for the backgrounds or animate something.
 So, it is easier sometimes.
 But often, it’s not.

 Your first film, Lake Michigan Monster, is a brisk 80 minutes and very talky.
 Beavers is almost two hours and completely silent.
 Was that a reaction to Lake Michigan Monster or just one of those cases where it was a happy accident?

 I don’t think it was a reaction to Lake Michigan Monster.
 I just think it was more of a “let’s try to do something that no one else is trying to do.”
 You know?
-That’s what’s going to separate us, because there are countless indie movies that come out every year.
+That’s what’s going to separate us because there are countless indie movies that come out every year.
 How are you going to separate yourself from the pack?

-We started that with Lake Michigan Monster, this sort of “grain train” style as we put it, where it’s black and white, grainy, scratchy, like 16-millimeter aesthetic.
+We started that with Lake Michigan Monster, this sort of “grain train” style as we put it, where it’s black and white, grainy, scratchy, like a 16-millimeter aesthetic.
 When you do that, you can do all these sorts of effects shots that you otherwise wouldn’t be able to do.
 We’re not making Avatar here.
 We’re not making Spider-Man.
-Lake Michigan Monster was 300 effect shots.
+Lake Michigan Monster had 300 effect shots.
 You can’t do that if you’re going to make it with an amazing 4k image.
 But you can do it if you’re intentionally making it look like crap.

 It makes an effect shot that would normally take a full day, now only takes an hour.
 That was the work of Mike Cheslik, who directed Beavers, and did all the editing and VFX on that and on Lake Michigan Monster.
 Thanks to the grain train, he was able to do it at a pretty solid clip.